- Cordillera Region

 If you want to go to an island paradise that’s near Cagayan de Oro, then Camiguin is the best choice for you.
 Just a ferry ride away from Cagayan de Oro, Camiguin is also dubbed as the “Island Born of Fire” because it's home to seven volcanoes, with only one of them being active.

-From waterfalls and natural springs to secluded beaches and heritage sites, you’d pretty much have a taste of everything in Camiguin.
+From waterfalls and natural springs to secluded beaches and heritage sites, you’d pretty much have a taste of everything when you visit some of the top Camiguin tourist spots.

 Check out the iconic landmark Sunken Cemetery and enjoy the picturesque White Island sandbar.
 Take a relaxing dip at Ardent Hot Springs but if you want it cold, let the water from the Sto.
 Nino Cold Spring treat you during a hot afternoon.